ethersphere/swarm/README.md

 ### 0.1

-1. Implement protocol handshake, so that two separately running nodes can connect.
+1. ~~Implement protocol handshake, so that two separately running nodes can connect.~~
-2. Implement handshake and simple demo protocol content: A simple instruction can be sent via **console**, which is sent to a peer, which then replies and whose output is echoed to **console**.
+2. ~~Implement handshake and simple demo protocol content: A simple instruction can be sent via **console**, which is sent to a peer.~~
+3. Same as above, but receiving peer replies and whose output is echoed to **console**.
-3. Same as above, but with several listening peers responding
+4. Same as above, but with several listening peers responding
-4. Same as above, but some peers implement different protocols, or different versions of protocol, and hence should not respond.
+5. Same as above, but some peers implement different protocols, or different versions of protocol, and hence should not respond.
-5. Deploy on test net with simulations and visualizations
+6. Deploy on test net with simulations and visualizations

 ### 0.2